 product obtained by hot rolling or cold forming steel (e.g. drawing, bending, roll forming) to a shape such that, by interlocking of the joints or fitting of longitudinal grooves or by means of special fasteners, it forms partitions or continuous walls

-Note 1 to entry: The types of steel sheet piles covered in this Part 5 are shown in Figure 3.1b
+Note 1 to entry: The types of steel sheet piles covered in this Part 5 are shown in Figure 3.1b.